Date: 13-Mar-2010

 on #99CCFF

-Sometimes a design calls for a colour to be used both as background and a text colour; preview text helps determine which colours contrast well with black or white.
+Sometimes a design calls for a colour to be used both as background and a text colour; preview colour helps determine which colours contrast well with black or white.

 Colour # R: G: B:

 Colours specified in HTML (e.g., bgcolor) will never dither; on 256-colour displays, they will shift to the nearest colour in the 216 palette.
-(Use Navigate colour to find out the nearest colour in the 216 palette of any RGB colour.)
 Colours in graphics will shift or dither when viewed on displays showing anything less than 24-bit true color.

 Navigate colour